-Students are not to congregate in the academic wings during lunchtime, but are to remain in the cafeteria or in the courtyard, when weather permits.
-Students are not allowed to leave the building at any time including lunch without approval through the office.
+Students are not to congregate in the academic wings during lunchtime, but are to remain in the designated areas for lunch.
+Juniors and Seniors who have applied and been accepted as candidates for an alternative learning opportunity or flexible lunch may leave the building during the school day.
+Flexible lunch privileges may be lost or revoked for a time period if a student falls out of good academic standing or has attendance, behavior or other issues identified by the administration.

 Students are to leave their vehicles immediately after parking.
 There is to be no loitering in the parking lot.